syncfusion-content/javascript-docs/js/Grid/ContextMenu.md

 ## Sub Context Menu

 Sub context menu is used to add customized sub menu to the custom context menu item.
-To add a sub context menu, you need to use [`contextMenuSettings.subContextMenu`](https://help.syncfusion.com/api/js/ejgrid#members:contextmenusettings-subcontextmenu "contextMenuSettings.subContextMenu") property and to bind required actions for this, use [`contextClick`](https://help.syncfusion.com/api/js/ejgrid#events:contextclick "contextClick") event.
+To add a sub context menu, you need to use [`contextMenuSettings.subContextMenu`](https://help.syncfusion.com/api/js/ejgrid#members:contextmenusettings-subcontextmenu "contextMenuSettings.subContextMenu") property and to bind required actions for this, use the [`contextClick`](https://help.syncfusion.com/api/js/ejgrid#events:contextclick "contextClick") event.

 {% highlight html %}
 <div id="Grid"></div>